 Daugherty recruited 10 players out of Hawaii from 1955 to 1972 long before the Islands became a hotbed of high school prospects.
 But after he retired, the only Michigan State coach to try to re-tap the Hawaiian Pipeline was Muddy Waters, who signed Carter Kamana out of Honolulu Kamehameha in 1980.

-Isaia redshirted in 2018 and played sparingly in 2019.
-The 2020 season, reduced by the COVID pandemic to seven games, and 2021 seasons were under Tucker.
+Isaia redshirted in 2018 and played sparingly under Dantonio in 2019.
+He played backup roles under Tucker in 2020, reduced to seven games by the COVID pandemic, and 2021.

 He said he didn’t know what to expect when he entered transfer portal.
 After hitting the send button on entering his name publicly in the transfer portal, he and some friends went to eat at an Outback Restaurant in East Lansing.
 He had barely taken his first bite when his phone started buzzing.

 The first call was from Fresno State offensive line coach Saga Tuitele.
 He introduced himself and then quickly inquired how many other schools Isaia had heard from so far.